frayzkilla/Multioperations-Growth-Rates/README.md

-# 🔢 Multi-Operation Growth Rate Analyzer
+# 🔢 Multi-Operation Growth Rates

 **Application for finding growth rates of multi-operations**
 The project is being developed by **A.A.
 Motoshkin** as part of his research in **discrete mathematics**.